damnanuj/quantum-space/README.md

-# QuantumsSpace API Documentation
+# Quantum-Space API Documentation

-QuantumsSpace is a social media platform where users can post updates, interact with each other, and stay informed through notifications.
-This documentation provides a comprehensive guide on how to interact with QuantumsSpace's API endpoints for authentication, posts, notifications, and user management.
+Quantum Space is a social media platform where users can post updates, interact with each other, and stay informed through notifications.
+This documentation provides a comprehensive guide on how to interact with Quantum-Space's API endpoints for authentication, posts, notifications, and user management.

 ## Table of Contents